White Night (novel): Plot summary

 Dresden, Ramirez, Molly and Mouse head to the Raith estate for the White Court conclave.
 Lara Raith escorts Dresden and Ramirez into the Deeps, a cavern, where they wait until the right moment to challenge Vittorio "Grey Cloak" Malvora and Madrigal to combat for violation of the Unseelie Accords.
 Vittorio and Madrigal accept the duel to the death.
 They all fight with a combination of physical and magical weaponry and defenses.
 Dresden kills Madrigal.
 Vittorio calls Cowl, who opens a gate from Nevernever, ushering in an army of ghouls.
 While the ghouls rampage, Dresden opens another gate.
 Thomas, Murphy, Marcone, and his mercenaries arrive with automatic weapons and high explosives.
 They escort Lord Raith, Lara, and their entourage to Dresden's gate.
 Vittorio casts a spell that crushes Dresden, Lara, Thomas, and Marcone to the floor.
 Inside a time warp bubble, Dresden and Lash, the demonic shadow possessing Dresden, discuss free will and Lasciel's coin.
 Dresden refuses to accept the coin to defeat the vampires.
 Tortured by self-awareness, Lash sacrifices herself to protect Dresden's mind from Vittorio's spell.
 Suddenly free, Dresden blasts Vittorio with Marcone's shotgun, breaking the spell on the others.
 As Thomas hauls Marcone through the gate, Cowl closes it, stranding Lara and Dresden.
 Marcone's explosives go off and the cavern collapses.
 Dresden folds his shield into a bubble around Lara and himself.
 They ride the explosion of fire out of the tunnel to safety.

 Dresden finds out Lara was behind the plot to kill the female practitioners, and extracts a restitution and bond against future killings.
 Discussing the future with Elaine, he encourages her plan to develop and spread a safety net for practitioners.
 In exchange for his help, Marcone becomes a freeholding baron under the Unseelie Accords.
-Later, Dresden digs up Lasciel's coin and gives it to Father Forthill.
+Discovering that the scar of Lasciel's sigil has faded from his palm, Dresden digs up her coin and turns it over to Father Forthill.
+He learns that Thomas is now working as a hairstylist and safely feeding on the emotions of his female customers, and that Justine is secretly passing him information about the war from within House Raith.